🧞10 Fun Facts about Rugs and Carpets

 Beetles are the one and only hardcore con of knotted wool rugs and can definitely tip the scales.
 While there are many advantages of furnishing your floors with wool rugs, it’s important to know that the wool can actually become home to beetle grubs.

 These little monsters have chemicals in their stomachs so when they nibble on the wool, it converts to sugar, causing them to eat it through like the insect-version of candy.

-So, these are some lesser known facts about rugs and carpets.
-We hope that this trivia interesting and makes you appreciate your rugs even more.
+So, these are some lesser-known facts about rugs and carpets.
+We hope that this trivia is interesting and makes you appreciate your rugs even more.

 Do you know any fun facts about rugs or carpets?
 Share them in the comments below!